 GET BACK TO THE FARM

-Sure, there’s a bit of irony in paying someone else for the experience of performing farm chores, but there is far more fun to be had at a low-cost, family-friendly farm than just milking the cows -- and besides, this particular chore is actually quite a hoot, especially if your kid thinks milk just came from stores.
+Sure, there’s a bit of irony in paying someone else for the experience of performing farm chores, but there is far more fun to be had at a low-cost, family-friendly farm than just milking the cows.
+(And besides, even that particular chore is actually quite a hoot, especially if your kid thinks milk just comes from stores!)

-Where to Go: Farms across the country that offer affordable family weekend getaways include Montesino Ranch in Wimberley, TX; Farm Sanctuary in Watkins Glen, NY, and Orland, CA; the Liberty Hill Farm Inn in Rochester, VT.
+Where to Go: Farms across the country that offer affordable family weekend getaways include Montesino Ranch in Wimberley, TX; Farm Sanctuary in Watkins Glen, NY; and Liberty Hill Farm & Inn in Rochester, VT.

 DON'T FORGET YOUR STATE PARKS

-Although it is only a mere 30 minutes from our hometown of Austin, TX, my family had never been to the piney woods of Bastrop State Park.
-So at the suggestion of a budget-savvy friend, we booked a cabin there for my husband’s birthday.
-Despite the recommendation, I was nervous: Could this state-owned cabin actually be pleasant enough for a comfy, a low-stress weekend with our 1- and 5-year-old kiddos?
+Although it is only about 30 minutes from our hometown of Austin, my family had never been to the piney woods of Bastrop State Park.
+So, at the suggestion of a budget-savvy friend, we booked a cabin there for my husband's birthday.
+Despite the recommendation, I was nervous: Could this state-owned cabin actually be pleasant enough for a comfy, low-stress weekend with our 1- and 5-year-old kiddos?
 Indeed it could, we found.

 Where to Go: Starved Rock State Park in Illinois, Hanging Rock State Park in North Carolina, and a multitude of state parks in Minnesota all have rustic but appealing cabins for rent.
 Check out what your state's parks have to offer.

-So no excuses, break up the family routine and see and do something new with the wee ones, even if just for the weekend.
+So now you have no excuses!
+Break up the family routine to see and do something new with the wee ones, even if just for the weekend.